rasmartins/typemux/docs/quickstart.md

 # Quick Start

-Get started with TypeMux in 5 minutes.
+Get started with TypeMUX in 5 minutes.

 ## Installation